ianmjones/EventBusIJ/README.md

 # EventBusIJ #

-A simple Event Bus for Desktop and Web Edition Real Studio projects.
+A simple *synchronous* Event Bus for Desktop and Web Edition Real Studio projects.

 Events can be raised for any listener to handle.
 Messages are sent application wide in a console or desktop application, but are scoped to the current session in web applications.